Structured Optimal Variational Inference for Dynamic Latent Space Models: Introduction

 where $\mb I_d$ is a $d\times d$ identity matrix.

-To alleviate computational inefficiencies of sampling-based posterior inference due to ultra high-dimensional state space in these dynamic latent space models, posterior approximations based on mean-field (MF) variational inference \citep{sewell2017latent,Liu2021variational} have been developed where the variational posteriors of all latent positions across all times are assumed to be independent.
-In dynamic models, where there is already {\em a priori} dependence between the latent states over time, assuming such an independent structure is restrictive and can lead to inconsistent estimation \citep{wang2004lack}.
+To alleviate computational inefficiencies of sampling-based posterior inference, posterior approximations based variational inference have been developed where the variational posteriors of latent positions across all times are either directly \citep{liu2022variational} or implicitly \citep{sewell2017latent} assumed to be independent. { In the paper by \cite{sewell2017latent}, the variational family is presented in a joint form of $q(\m X)$ in their parametrization.
+However, in Section 2.2 of the supplementary document, the derivation only needs a fully factorized structure of the latent positions, and their algorithm for variational inference only obtains the marginal distributions $q(\+ x_{it})$ instead of joint ones. } In dynamic models, where there is already {\em a priori} dependence between the latent states over time, assuming such an independent structure is restrictive and can lead to inconsistent estimation \citep{wang2004lack}.

-In this article, we propose a more flexible \textit{structured} mean-field (SMF) variational family, which only assumes a node-wise factorization.
-An efficient block coordinate ascent algorithm targeting the optimal SMF solution is developed, which scales linearly in the network size and retains the $O(nT)$ per-iteration computational cost of MF by carefully constructing message-passing (MP) updates within each block to exploit the specific nature of the temporal dependence.
-Moreover, we empirically demonstrate our algorithm to achieve faster convergence across a wide range of simulated and real data examples.
+In this article, we consider a more flexible \textit{structured} mean-field (SMF) variational family, which only assumes a nodewise factorization.
+An efficient block coordinate ascent algorithm targeting the optimal SMF solution is developed, which scales linearly in the network size and retains the $O(nT)$ per-iteration computational cost of mean field (MF) by carefully constructing message-passing (MP) updates within each block to exploit the specific nature of the temporal dependence.
+Moreover, we empirically demonstrate that our algorithm achieves faster convergence across a wide range of simulated and real data examples.
 We also exhibit the mean of the optimal SMF solution to retain the same convergence rate as the exact posterior mean, providing strong support for its statistical accuracy.
-Overall, SMF achieves an optimal balance between the statistical accuracy of the exact posterior and the computational convenience of MF, retaining the best of both worlds.
+Overall, SMF achieves an optimal balance between the statistical accuracy of the exact posterior and the computational convenience of MF, retaining the best of both worlds. \cite{loyal2023eigenmodel} developed a similar SMF variational approach, and a coordinate ascent variational inference (CAVI) algorithm was introduced for a latent space model aimed at dynamic multilayer networks.
+Their study emphasized the algorithmic and computational perspectives, while one of our key emphasis is on deriving theoretical risk bounds for the proposed variational inference method below.

 To adaptively learn the initial and transition standard derivations, we adopt priors